 "Pour the water from inside out... just gently..." my dad said.

-I was able to enjoy an afternoon with my father who had been working a bit too much for our family’s liking.
-My dad happened to be brewing his own afternoon coffee and decided to teach me how to make pour-over coffee.
+I was enjoying an afternoon with my father, who had been working a bit too much for our family’s liking.
+That day, he was brewing his own coffee and decided to teach me how to make pour-over coffee.

 He poured it effortlessly in a spiral direction similar to the Fibonacci spiral.
 Snickering at my trembling fingers that struggled to replicate his actions, he guided my hand, giving me a feel for the movement.